 4. Take Time for Yourself

-Part of preparing for motherhood is finding time to invest in yourself.
+Another great way to prepare for motherhood is to find time to invest in yourself.

 Is there a book you want to read?
 Movies you want to watch?
 Do it!
 Now!